jeremywen/JW-Modules/README.md

 ![FullScope](./doc/FullScope-img2.png)

+Drag the right side of the module to resize it!

   * Inputs in bottom left corner
     * X input (same as Fundamental Scope)
     * Y input (same as Fundamental Scope)